bangstk/MPK2_Plus_for_Ableton/README.md

 These scripts were made for Ableton 10 and should work with 11.

 # Implemented Features:
-- See and control your Ableton Session on the 4x4 colored pads grid Bank A
+- See and control your Ableton Session on the 4x4 colored pads grid Bank A and DAW Control nav buttons

 # Features In Development:
 - Support for MPK225 and MPK261